Facial Growth & Development

 Royal Oak and Birmingham, MI

-Did you know that how your child breathes can affect the way his or her face develops?
+Did you know that how your child breathes could affect the way his or her face develops?

 If your child breathes regularly through the mouth, it literally can change the way your child’s face develops.
 In these instances, children face needing orthodontics during their teenage years.
 The problem is that modern orthodontics focuses on pulling the upper front teeth back, and the lower front teeth forward, and this can cause some problems because it never addresses a narrow upper palate or the growth of the jawbone itself.
 Many children who engage in frequent mouth breathing develop what is known as long face syndrome, which occurs when the face grows vertically rather than horizontally.

-Individuals with longer, more narrow faces also are more likely to develop narrow dental arches.
+Individuals with longer, narrower faces also are more likely to develop narrow dental arches.
 Narrow arches can be a precursor to a variety of oral health issues including a narrow upper airway, increasing the likelihood of airway issues such as a sleep breathing disorder.
 These airway issues often go undiagnosed as, in children, a sleep breathing disorder can mimic the symptoms of an attention deficit or hyperactivity disorder.
 Unfortunately, many children are diagnosed and medicated for an attention deficit disorder that they don’t even have, when instead, their problems stem from not getting enough air all because of their underdeveloped jaw!

 If mouth breathing goes untreated, it can cause a variety of other issues, including the following: